-In the early 1800's, the area surrounding Highland Springs Resort was known as the San Gorgonio Rancho, an outpost for the San Gabriel Mission.
+In the early 1800s, the area surrounding Highland Springs Resort was known as the San Gorgonio Rancho, an outpost for the San Gabriel Mission.
 A large portion of the area was a Spanish Land Grant made to a man by the name of Paulino Weaver.
 In 1853, Weaver sold some of his land to Dr. Isaac William Smith, who was struck by the land's natural beauty while looking for stray cattle.
-Dr. Smith purchased a 1000 acres for a 1000 dollars from Weaver and established Smith Ranch.
-The original Smith residence stood near where the swimming pool does today.
+Dr. Smith purchased a 1,000 acres for $1,000 from Weaver and established Smith Ranch.
+The original Smith residence stood near where the swimming pool is today.
 In 1862, Smith's ranch was dubbed "Smith Station" and was made a stagecoach stop.
-The Butterfield Overland Stage line ran coaches from San Bernardino, stopped at the ranch, and then continued on up the Bradshaw Trail on their way to Yuma, Arizona.
+In 1865, a young Wyatt Earp drove the route from San Bernardino to La Paz, Arizona on which Smith Station was a popular stop.

 According to local legend, on October 29th, 1862, a stage coach transporting money locked in an express box, stopped at Highland Springs Resort for the night.
 When everyone awoke the next morning, the box and the money were gone.
 The two stagecoach hands looked around for someone suspicious, and decided one of the ranch hands named Gordon was the most likely culprit.
-They grabbed Gordon and took him up Smith Creek Canyon, and tried to force a confession by hanging him by the neck just off the ground.
+They grabbed Gordon and took him up Smith Creek Canyon, and tried to force a confession by digging his own grave.
 Try as they might, Gordon would not confess.
 Instead, Gordon drew a knife, killed one stagecoach hand and ran.
 The other stagecoach hand got in the way and was also stabbed fatally.
 Ultimately, Gordon was found innocent of the stage coach robbery.

 In 1927, Fred and William Hirsch bought the old Smith place, renamed it Highland Springs Resort, and developed it into a health resort.
 Fred Hirsch himself was made healthy through following the philosophy of Professor Arnold Ehret, who was an early proponent of juice fasting and colon cleansing.
 The restaurant on the resort was vegetarian and Hirsch grew a lot of the produce served at the restaurant on the property.
 He also grew his own grapes and operated a small vineyard.
 The resort became known as 'The Last Resort" as many sick people who were not able to get well with traditional methods, were able to get healthy through Hirsh's health practices while staying at the resort.